-- (a) an increase in bulk water, to reflect changes to demand; - (b) a reduction in electricity, to reflect the Authority's Final Determination on Regulated Retail Tariffs and advice from Halcrow on the appropriate drivers of energy use; - (c) a reduction in estimates of employee expenses, to bring QUU in line with its peers and for the expedited separation program.
+- (a) an increase in bulk water, to reflect changes to demand; - (b) a reduction in electricity, to reflect the Authority's Final Determination on Regulated Retail Tariffs and advice from Halcrow on the appropriate drivers of energy use; - (c) a reduction in estimates of employee expenses, to bring QUU in line with its peers and for the expedited Separation Program.
 Forward estimates are correspondingly reduced and to reflect the completion of one-off new initiatives which are due to conclude in 2012-13 and a forward labour productivity gain of 1.5% per annum; - (d) a reduction in corporate costs, based on a range of benchmarks that indicate corporate costs are above efficient levels; and - (e) a reduction in other materials and services, to reflect Halcrow's view of the more likely costs to be incurred under the shift in emphasis to planning maintenance and noting that longer term savings are expected.

-This results in a net adjustment of \$14.15 million to operating costs in 2012-13, or 5.2% of non-bulk operating costs.
+This results in a net adjustment of \$11.03 million to operating costs in 2012-13, or 4.3% of non-bulk operating costs.
+This adjustment has decreased since the Authority's Draft Report, reflecting consideration of QUU's submission in response to the Draft Report.